 Engineering Multifunctional Material Solutions

-To safeguard our structural and human assets by designing multifunctional materials with performance accentuated by tomographic methods
+To safeguard and advance the capabilities of our structural and human assets by designing multifunctional materials coupled with novel excitation, interrogation, and analytical methods

-We are the Active, Responsive, Multifunctional, and Ordered-materials Research Laboratory at UC San Diego that is led by Prof. Ken Loh.
+We are the Active, Responsive, Multifunctional, and Ordered-materials Research (ARMOR) Laboratory at UC San Diego, led by Prof. Ken Loh.
 We conduct fundamental research, advance innovative ideas and technologies, and prototype new sensing and actuation systems.
 Our work spans the broad spectrum of technology readiness levels (TRL), with both civilian and military applications.

 - Additive manufacturing